suomec/ovalidator/README.md

 This package created for mapping user input to pre-defined objects with validation schema (custom rules).

-You can find more examples at the /examples/ dir.

 Usually you have user input as array and need to map/validate it to your classes.
-This package can help you
+This package can help you.

 First, you need a Form - class, that contains user raw data.
 It's /src/Form.php class.